vipul-8840/Striver_SDE_Sheet/README.md

 head->next->next->next->next = new ListNode(5);
 ListNode* result = rotateRight(head, 2);
 // The result will be the linked list: 4 -> 5 -> 1 -> 2 -> 3

+## int trap(vector<int>& height)
+This function calculates the amount of trapped rainwater given an elevation map.

+##Parameters:
+height: A reference to a vector of integers representing the elevation map.